lduoduo/my-wp2/readme.md

 ## wp2 ---> webpack2 demo

+### done part
-> multiple entry and inject js file into html
++ multiple entries and auto inject js file into each html

+### inprogress part
++ auto gzip and inject pics
++ use templates
++ issues with webpack-dev-server

 ### source dir
 - src